TK - Kindergarten - Young 1st Grade

 *Kindergarten is optional in the state of Georgia.
 Home study curriculum reflects our philosophy of "quality over quantity" and can generally be completed in 1 - 1.5 hours per day, depending on the child's working speed, their engagement in any given subject, and parental participation.
 Parents are encouraged to use their remaining learning hours exploring their world through reading, music, art, movement/sports opportunities, playing with friends, going outside, enjoying field trips or nature walks, etc!

-Our morning schedule begins with math.
-Following a snack and outdoor break, we move into ELA rotations, which include phonics & spelling, and then learning through literature.
+Our morning schedule begins with math (see curriculum below for details).
+Following a snack and outdoor break, we move into our ELA block, which includes phonics, spelling, grammar, and Learning Through Literature.

 After an enjoyable lunch and outdoor play break, students explore science and social studies concepts through literature, projects, crafts, and more!
 Our day concludes with a social period where students build friendships through free play, games, art, and more!